 So, What Is My Grow Light ROI?

 The return on investment is going to be higher on CMHs if you see yourself growing for less than five years.
 To be real, the initial costs of setting up an LED system make it impossible for some growers.
 Especially because there are a lot of other parts that go into a grow (i.e. air conditioning, nutrients, etc).
 You can’t blow your cash load all on your lighting.
 If you are in it for the long term, investing in LEDs will save you money over a longer amount of time in both bulb replacements and energy costs.

 If you know that you have a fear of commitment, don’t worry.
-Using CMHs in your grow have actually be seen by our growers to provide a higher yield in vertical growing plants due to their higher PPF and canopy penetration.
-It allows you to get the most out the less expensive option of the two types of lighting; even if you are going to be replacing bulbs about once a year.
+Using CMH lights in your grow has been seen by our growers to provide a higher yield in vertical growing plants due to their higher PPF and canopy penetration.
+It allows you to get the most out of the less expensive option of the two types of lighting; even if you are going to be replacing bulbs about once a year.